oberstlynild/playlist/README.md

 ##### Example:
 `GET http://localhost/php-crud-api/entrypoints.php`
 ##### Response:
-All users in json format or json formatted error code.
+All users in json format. \
+In case of failure: json formatted error code.

 ### Display single user
 Returns json data from a single user with the following data: "id", "username", "email" and "password".